sudorandom/kmcd.dev/content/posts/2024/call-of-the-monolith-codebase/index.md

 {{< image src="limes.png" width="500px" class="center" >}}

 #### Monolithic Codebase Alternative
-Because of the overheard in this process, some developers have leaned towards consolidating most of the code that powers microservices into a single repo.
+Because of the overhead in this process, some developers have leaned towards consolidating most of the code that powers microservices into a single repo.
 We refer to this type of code repository as a "monorepo".
 In our log4j scenario, it would help with several of these steps.

 - **Single Update Point:** Modify the `log4j` dependency in one place, within the unified monorepo.
 - **Simplified Testing and Deployment:** Leverage the monorepo's integrated testing and deployment mechanisms.
 If this is a commonly used library, more automated tests will need to be ran, but these are tests that would have ran anyway, but just spread out amongst many different repositories.